yungt/project-webhook-events/receiver-frontend/README.md

 # receiver-frontend
-A web UI application (Typescript and NextJS) to display event data received by the receiver service.
+A web UI application (Typescript and Next.js) to display event data received by the receiver service.
+This application subscribes to receiver-service to obtain webhook event data.

 ### Run and build using docker